metabase/metabase/docs/users-guide/models.md

 ## Add metadata to columns in a model

 You can optionally add metadata to each of the columns in Metabase, which is especially useful for SQL questions.

-TODO
+When you write a SQL query in Metabase, Metabase can display the results, but it can't "know" what kind of data it's returning.
+What's not the case with questions built using the query builder; Metabase does some work behind the scenes to keep track of what kind of data it's working with, which is why you can click on the results and drill through the data.
+Normally, when you create a SQL question, you can't drill through the results, because Metabase can't parse SQL, so it doesn't understand what the results are.
+With Models, however, you can tell Metabase what kind of data is in each of the resulting columns so that it can still do its drill through magic,

 ## Start a question from a model